- Standard mileage vs. Actual expenses

 Spreadsheets work if you are disciplined; pair with calendar entries and maps history as backup proof.

-Employer reimbursement vs. owner deduction
+Employer reimbursement vs. Owner deduction

 Accountable plans for employees can reimburse mileage tax-free when substantiated—coordinate wording in reimbursement policies.
 Owners should follow entity-type guidance from their CPA—small business tax tips is a starting point, not individualized advice.